 1. Hang your head upside down for three minutes a day.
 You can do this by doing yoga (especially the downward dog position).
 You should notice that, after three minutes, a slight redness will appear on the skin and, in the long run, it can make a big difference in getting and keeping an inner glow.
 Read more about this here.

-2. Use skincare products with circulation-boosting vasodilators.
-Ingredients like ginseng and peppermint in skin care products work to give the skin a circulation pick-me-up.
-When applied topically, these ingredients dilate the blood vessels, allowing the skin to accommodate more nutrient-rich blood.
+2. Use skincare products with circulation-boosting and energy-boosting properties.
+Ingredients like vitamin B12 (found in Energy Boosting Toner) and peppermint (found in Luxe Mint Cleansing Gel and Mint Buffing Beads) in skin care products work to give the skin a serious pick-me-up.
+When applied topically, these ingredients gently dilate the blood vessels, allowing the skin to accommodate more nutrient-rich blood.
 With continued use, you can see the skin getting visibly brighter.
+Promise!

 3. Don’t smoke.
 This will make the skin appear slightly gray and sluggish over time because capillaries die and close off, which reduces the blood supply to the skin.
 And there are many other harmful ways it can affect the skin.